What is Balsamic Vinegar?

 How is Balsamic Vinegar Made?

 Our Balsamic Condimento is from Modena, Italy, and is aged up to 18 years.
-It is called Traditional Style Balsamic Condimento of Modena PGI, which means it is tested and certified to be high quality balsamic vinegar made in the traditional fashion.
+It is called Traditional Style Balsamic Condimento of Modena PGI.
+PGI means Protected Geographical Indication, which is a European Union framework that gives legal protection to products to stop inferior products being passed off as genuine.
+It means our balsamic is tested and certified to be high quality balsamic vinegar made in the traditional fashion, from Modena, Italy.
+See more on PGI below.

 The difference between our dark and white balsamics is that the white balsamics are cooked just until they are cooked through.
 The dark balsamics are cooked until they begin to stick to the bottom of the pot, resulting in caramelization the sugars which produces a rich, dark flavour and colour.
-Dark balsamic is stored in dark barrels; white balsamic is stored in white oak or stainless steel barrels.
-Dark balsamic is aged a long time; white balsamic is not aged as long, so it is more tart, but still carries forth the rich, sweet taste for which balsamic is known.
+Dark balsamic is stored in wood barrels; white balsamic is stored in stainless steel barrels.

 How are the Balsamics Flavoured?

-Our unique Dark Chocolate Balsamic is made with three different kinds of real chocolate for incredible depth of flavour.
-And our Espresso Balsamic is made with authentic espresso and dark roasted coffee.
+Our unique Torino Chocolate Balsamic is made with real chocolate for incredible depth of flavour.
+And our Espresso Balsamic is made with authentic espresso beans, roasted and ground into extremely fine powder.
+See below for our Nutritional Information.
 Click here to check out all our vinegars!

 Is Balsamic Vinegar Healthy?